daemonraco/toobasic/docs/databases.md

 }
 ```
 This will executes a __select__ in your database __census__ and print out every row.
-Not very usefull and rubust, but gives an idea of how it works.
+Not very useful and robust, but gives an idea of how it works.

 Also, you can go further and write something like this:
 ```php